andr-ew/nest_/study/study1.md

 # beginning

-typically, whenever our norns script loads we'll want to kick things off by updating all affordances. for this, we have a special function called `init` which does the updating in addition to some other behind the scenes tasks. natually we stick this in init:
+typically, whenever our norns script loads we'll want to kick things off by updating all affordances. for this, we have a special function called `init` which does the updating in addition to some other behind the scenes tasks. natually we stick this in the init global function:
 ```
 function init()
-    dave:init() -- initialize dave on script load, which updates all of dave's affordances
+    dave:init()
 end
 ```
+if we re-run the snippet we'll see those printouts right away.

 # example